Jack Welch: Early life and education

 Jack Welch was born in Peabody, Massachusetts, the only child of Grace (Andrews), a homemaker, and John Francis Welch Sr., a Boston & Maine Railroad conductor.
 Welch was Irish American and Catholic.
-His paternal and maternal grandparents were Irish.
+His paternal and maternal grandparents were both Irish.

 Throughout his early life in middle school and high school, Welch found work in the summers as a golf caddie, newspaper delivery boy, shoe salesman, and drill press operator.
 Welch attended Salem High School, where he participated in baseball, football, and captained the hockey team and became second lieutenant right after graduating.

 Late in his senior year, Welch was accepted to University of Massachusetts Amherst, where he studied chemical engineering.
-Welch worked in chemical engineering at Sunoco and PPG Industries during his college summers.
-In his sophomore year, he became a member of the Phi Sigma Kappa fraternity.
-Welch graduated in 1957 with a Bachelor of Science degree in chemical engineering, turning down offers from several companies in order to attend graduate school at the University of Illinois at Urbana-Champaign.
-He graduated from the University of Illinois in 1960 with a master's and a PhD in chemical engineering.
+He worked in chemical engineering at Sunoco and PPG Industries during his college summers.
+In his sophomore year, Welch became a member of the Phi Sigma Kappa fraternity.
+He graduated in 1957 with a Bachelor of Science degree in chemical engineering, turning down offers from several companies in order to attend graduate school at the University of Illinois at Urbana-Champaign.
+He graduated from the University of Illinois in 1960, with a master's and a PhD in chemical engineering.

+Welch later received an honorary Doctor of Science from University of Massachusetts Amherst in 1982, and in 2009 an honorary doctorate from University of California, Los Angeles.